oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * **comment:** Any other information applicable to the package.
 * **copyright:** A copyright notice.
 * **license:** License for this package.
 Value is an SPDX licenseId, CC0-1.0 is recommended.
-* **namespaces:** Map of NSIDs (short names) to namespaces of types referenced by this package.
+* **namespaces:** Local map of NSIDs (short names) to namespaces.
+Used within this package to reference types defined in other packages.
+* **exports:** Root types.
+All types defined in a package can be referenced under the package's namespace.
-* **exports:** List of root types.
-May be used by schema tools to detect or prune unused types.
+Exports may be used by schema tools to detect unused types or prune when copying definitions between files.
-* **config:** List of values, such as name formats and size limits, that are customized for this package.
+* **config:** Values such as name formats and size limits that are customized for this package.

 # 7 Data Model Generation